groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/pdf-processing/extract-text-from-specific-page-in-pdf/_index.md

 weight: 15
 url: /net/pdf-processing/extract-text-from-specific-page-in-pdf/
 ---

+# Extract Text from Specific Page in PDF

 ## Introduction
 In this tutorial, you will learn how to use GroupDocs.Parser for .NET to extract text from a specific page within a PDF document.
 GroupDocs.Parser is a powerful library that allows developers to work with various document formats, including PDF, Microsoft Word, Excel, and more.
 Follow these steps to integrate text extraction into your .NET application.
 ## Prerequisites